-"Can you go to the toilet on your own AND wash and dress yourself in the morning AND move about your home unaided AND prepare a meal for yourself and your family AND do the washing for yourself and your family AND do the shopping for yourself and your family AND use a vacuum cleaner to clean your house AND get about outside your home unaided - all at the speed people normally do these things, or at least fast enough to meet the reasonable needs of day-to-day family life?"
+"Can you go to the toilet on your own and wash and dress yourself in the morning and move about your home unaided and prepare a meal for yourself and your family and do the washing for yourself and your family and do the shopping for yourself and your family and use a vacuum cleaner to clean your house and get about outside your home unaided — all at the speed at which people normally do these things, or at least fast enough to meet the reasonable needs of day-to-day family life?"

 Sadly for us, and probably also for many thousands if not millions of other needy people, the set of questions posed on the application form is inherently incapable of conveying the message contained in the answer to the compound question above.
 Through it, my wife is denied the means of informing the relevant officials of her true needs and circumstances.